 Gibson regularly evaluates its long-range strategic plan in order to assess the implications of emerging macroeconomic, societal, political and industry trends, and how these trends have the potential to affect Gibson's business and prospects over the short-term and the medium to long-term.
 Management has identified risk factors that could have a material impact on the financial results and operations of the Company.
-Such risk factors are described in the "Risk Factors" section of each of this MD&A and the AIF.
+Such risk factors are described in the "Risk Factors" section of this MD&A and the AIF.
 The Company's financial and operational performance is potentially affected by a number of factors, including, but not limited to, the factors described within the "Forward-Looking Information" section of this MD&A. This MD&A contains forward-looking statements based on the Company's current expectations, estimates, projections and assumptions.
 This information is provided to assist readers in understanding the Company's future plans and expectations and may not be appropriate for other purposes.

 Senior management evaluates segment performance based on a variety of measures depending on the segment being evaluated, including segment profit, segment revenue and volumes.
 The Company defines segment profit as revenue less cost of sales (excluding depreciation, amortization and impairment charges) and operating expenses.
 Segment profit also includes the Company's share of equity pick up from equity accounted investees.
 Segment revenue presented in the tables below includes intersegment revenue, as this is considered more indicative of the level of each segment's activity.
-Segment profit excludes depreciation, amortization, accretion, impairment charges, stock-based compensation, and corporate expenses such as income taxes, interest, acquisition and integration costs and general and administrative expenses, as senior management looks at each period's earnings before corporate expenses and non-cash items, as one of the Company's important measures of segment profit as a performance measure because it does not take into account, in current periods, the implied reduction in value of the Company's capital assets (primarily storage, pipelines, facilities and equipment) caused by use, aging and wear and tear.
+Segment profit excludes depreciation, amortization, accretion, impairment charges, share-based compensation, and corporate expenses such as income taxes, interest, acquisition and integration costs and general and administrative expenses, as senior management looks at each period's earnings before corporate expenses and non-cash items as one of the Company's important measures of segment performance.
+The exclusion of depreciation, amortization and impairment expense could be viewed as limiting the usefulness of segment profit as a performance measure because it does not take into account, in current periods, the implied reduction in value of the Company's capital assets (primarily storage, pipelines, facilities and equipment) caused by use, aging and wear and tear.
 Repair and maintenance expenditures that do not extend the useful life, improve the efficiency or expand the operating capacity of the Company's capital assets are charged to operating expense as incurred.
-Adjusted EBITDA is a non-GAAP financial measure that, as described in "Specified Financial Measures", adjusts for certain one-time or non-cash items that are not reflective of ongoing operations while still being included in segment profit.
+Adjusted EBITDA is a non-GAAP financial measure that adjusts for certain one-time or non-cash items that are not reflective of ongoing operations while still being included in segment profit.
+See the "Specified Financial Measures" section of this MD&A.